kelthuzad12/Minecraft/README.md

 Script:
 * checkmc.sh does the following:
   - checks if the remote server is online, running, stopping, or stopped.
-If the remote server is stopped or offline it will start the local server's instance of minecraft after verifying that it is not already running or stopped
+If the remote server is stopped or offline it will start the local server's instance of minecraft after verifying that it is not already running or stopping